httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {"hello": "world"}
 ~~~

-While the proxy could additionally include the client's Signature value and Signature-Input fields from the original message in the new signature's covered components, in this example the proxy does not do this due to known problems in signing signature values as discussed in {{security-sign-signature}}.
-In some applications, the proxy is a highly trusted component and signing an input signature can be used as a way for the proxy to indicate to the origin server that the proxy has read and verified the client's signature in the original message context.
-While the origin server may not be able to directly verify this original signature, it can verify that the proxy has vouched for the signature's validity.
-Use of this approach should be subject to careful analysis of the trust relationship between the different components of the application.
+While the proxy could additionally include the client's Signature value and Signature-Input fields from the original message in the new signature's covered components, this practice is NOT RECOMMENDED due to known weaknesses in signing signature values as discussed in {{security-sign-signature}}.
+The proxy is in a position to validate the client's signature, the changes the proxy makes to the message will invalidate the existing signature when the message is seen by the origin server.
+In this example, it is possible for the origin server to have additional information in its signature context to account for the change in authority, though this practice requires additional configuration and extra care as discussed in {{security-context-multiple-signatures}}.
+In other applications, the origin server will not be able to verify the original signature itself but will still want to verify that the proxy has done the appropriate validation of the client's signature.
+An application that needs to signal successful processing or receipt of a signature would need to carefully specify alternative mechanisms for sending such a signal securely.

 # Requesting Signatures {#request-signature}